rust-lang/book/second-edition/src/appendix-04-macros.md

 }
 ```

-So there is a lot going on here.
+There is a lot going on here.
 We have introduced two new crates: [`syn`]
 and [`quote`].
 As you may have noticed, `input: TokenSteam` is immediately
 converted to a `String`.
 This `String` is a string representation of the Rust
 code for which we are deriving `HelloWorld`.
 At the moment, the only thing